department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-ato-reviews.md

 ### Request a preliminary ATO review

-**Connect with the DSVA team as early as possible to start this process.**
+**Connect with the VSP team as early as possible to start this process.**

-1. File an issue in the <a href="https://github.com/department-of-veterans-affairs/vets.gov-team" target="_blank">vets.gov-team</a> repository. *When you've completed the onboarding steps, you'll be able to view that repo.*
+1. File an issue in the <a href="https://github.com/department-of-veterans-affairs/va.gov-team" target="_blank">va.gov-team</a> repository. *When you've completed the onboarding steps, you'll be able to view that repo.*
     * Title: ```Request preliminary ATO review```
     * Labels:
-      * ```external-request```
       * ```devops```
+      * ```product support```
       * ```[your team's Github label]```, e.g., "BAH-526"
-    * Assign the issue to: ```[your DSVA contact]```
+    * Assign the issue to: ```Andrea Hewitt```
     * Provide the following information in the Comment field:
       * What data are you collecting?
 For example, what data are you requesting from users?
       * What data are you using?
 For example, what data are you requesting from some VA service?
       * Where does that data come from?
 For example, what API endpoint are you getting the data from?
       * See [an example issue](https://github.com/department-of-veterans-affairs/vets.gov-ato/issues/318) to illustrate the kinds of information we need for this preliminary assessment.
-1. DSVA will examine the existing ATO documents and determine if they need to be updated based on the information you've provided.
+1. VSP will examine the existing ATO documents and determine if they need to be updated based on the information you've provided.
     * Plan for some back and forth conversation in the Github issue to get all the information DSVA needs.

-1. DSVA will provide a preliminary ATO assessment of whether or not the ATO needs to be updated.
+1. VSP will provide a preliminary ATO assessment of whether or not the ATO needs to be updated.

 <hr>